bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 echo $map;
 echo "Average coverage:" && samtools depth -a $map | awk '{c++;s+=$3}END{print s/c}';
 echo "% of genome covered:" && samtools depth -a $map | awk '{c++; if ($3>0) total+=1}END{print (total/c)*100}';
-echo "% reads mapped:" && samtools flagstat $map | grep "mapped (";
+echo "Number of mapped reads:" && samtools view -c -F 260 $map;
 echo ""
 done
 ```

 <details>
-<summary>Despite having a lot fewer reads (10 thousand instead of 1 million), we have similar mapping statistics for the HiFi reads as the short read mappings.
+<summary>Despite having a lot fewer reads (10 thousand instead of 1 million), we have similar mapping statistics (coverage and genome fraction) for the HiFi reads as the short read mappings.
 Why?</summary>

 _Because the reads are longer.
 As such, we need a lot fewer reads to have the same amount of bases to cover a certain proportion of the genome._
+_In other words, you need fewer reads to get the same amount of total bases with longer reads._
 </details>

 <details>